Why should you measure customer satisfaction?

 In fact, 80 per cent of people will not purchase from or partner with a company that has negative online reviews.
 Furthermore, customers are three times more likely to tell their friends and family about a negative experience.
 Unsatisfied customers cost companies $537 trillion annually!

-Not only do unsatisfied customers cost companies lost sales and revenue, they also cost companies lost opportunities for future sales and new business.
-For example, 51 percent of customers switched companies due to a poor experience.
+Not only do unsatisfied customers cost companies lost sales and revenue, but they also cost companies lost opportunities for future sales and new business.
+For example, 51 per cent of customers switched companies due to poor experience.

 It’s more important than ever to pay close attention to each and every customer who walks through your door or engages with your brand every day.
 Keeping customers happy has always been a top priority for businesses, but today a negative review spreads like wildfire.

 So, what are the best ways to do this?

 Read on for the best ways to measure customer satisfaction.

 1. Set goals and a plan.

 It may seem obvious, but the first place to start measuring customer feedback is to make a plan.
 It’s important for companies to set goals related to customer satisfaction.
 You know your company needs to monitor customer feedback, but it’s important to take a step back and think the process through.